 With the progression of processing technology, hard turning has emerged as a viable alternative to grinding and has achieved considerable benefits in production.
 Currently, hardened steel with a hardness ranging from 55 to 65 HRC can be machined using polycrystalline cubic boron nitride (PCBN) tools, ceramic tools, or coated carbide tools on a lathe or turning center.

 Hard Turning Features

-Turning and clamping is fast, and modern CNC lathes with multiple tool turntables or magazines make it easy to convert between two different workpieces.
-Hard turning is especially suitable for this type of machining.
+The lathe itself is a flexible processing method with a wide range of capabilities.
+Clamping and turning is fast, and modern CNC lathes equipped with multiple tool turntables or magazines make it easy to switch between two different workpieces, making hard turning ideal for this type of machining.

 Hard turning tool materials and the selection